xioren/ImageGoblin/README.md

     etc...

-+ *instagram:* partial support. for now, this handler will only parse the html of an instagram page that is saved to a txt file. the file should be named 'html.txt' and placed in the directory that this program is ran from. this handler will take a while to complete. the url to the instagram page or username needs to be input when ran. if only the username is passed, it is necessary to --force instagram in order to match the correct handler.
++ *instagram:* partial support. for now, this goblin will only parse the html of an instagram page that is saved to a txt file. the file should be named 'html.txt' and placed in the directory that this program is ran from. this goblin will take a while to complete. the url to the instagram page or username needs to be input when ran. if only the username is passed, it is necessary to --force instagram in order to match the correct goblin.

 + *feed:* using the feed argument, you can accumulate urls by inputting them one by one using the --feed mode. this is useful for accumulating urls as you find them while browsing the web, and downloading all at once.

 *misc:*
-  + for the generic handler, inputting '-f auto' as an option will try to remove some common cropping patterns from image urls.
+  + for the generic goblin, inputting '-f auto' as an option will try to remove some common cropping patterns from image urls.
-  + a specific handler can be forced using '--force _handler_'.
+  + a specific goblin can be forced using '--force _goblin_'.
-  + all available handlers can be listed using '-l or --list'.
+  + all available goblins can be listed using '-l or --list'.
   + the format input needs to be exact so make sure elements/spaces/commas have not been erroneously added or left out.
   + if little or no (relevant) images are found then the page is probably generated dynamically with javascript which the program can not handle.